• How Are the Danner Novels Different?

 Q: Why did the CIA team have to stay in the background?

 A: By law, the CIA can't operate on U.S. soil.
 In the book, the CIA decides to send a small observer team, in case the other security agencies miss something.
-Of course, they do, and Matt Danner saves the day, with help from the Navy and some very tough Hawaiians.
+Of course, they do, and Matt Danner saves the day, with help from the Navy, the SEALs, and some very tough Hawaiians.

 Q: You served in the Navy.
 Was it hard to write about another Pearl Harbor attack?

 A: It was.
-Visiting the historic areas in Pearl Harbor left me with a deep respect for what those men and women went through during and after the attack.
-As a tribute, I included a group of Navy vets—submariners—as passengers in the tourist sub with Danner, and the old men displayed the same sort of courage they needed during their service.
+Visiting the historic areas in Pearl Harbor left me with a deep respect for what those young warriors experienced during and after December 7th.
+As a tribute, I included a group of elderly Navy submariners as passengers in the sub with Danner.
+At the height of the action, the old men display the same kind of courage they needed during their service.

 Q: Does this book also include strong female characters?